 In our elementary schools, through the Health and Physical Education curriculum, students learn to understand and respect things that are the same and different from each other.
 This includes that not every family looks the same.
 Some families have a mom and a dad, some just have a mom or a dad and some families have two moms and two dads.

-What supports are available to staff and students in schools regarding LGBTQ+ issues?
+What supports are available to staff and students in schools regarding 2SLGBTQIA+ issues?

 In addition to our GSAs and Equity groups, all of our schools in both Elementary and Secondary have an Equity and Wellness Teacher Representative as a contact and support for their schools.
 For several years, the board has offered Egale and Harmony training to our staff to support their knowledge.
 School Administrators have also had equity-based training and are aware of our UGDSB 3-Year Plan in accordance with Ontario’s Education Equity Action Plan.

-How do I talk to my child about what it means to identify as gay or transgender?
+How do I talk to my child about various sexual and gender identities?

 Since everyone parents in different ways, it is difficult to answer this question.
-You will know best on how to speak to your child about accepting and including people who identify as LGBTQ+.
+You will know best on how to speak to your child about accepting and including people who identify as 2SLGBTQIA+.